tayfunengin/MotorcycleAppAngularProject/README.md

 ![image](https://user-images.githubusercontent.com/71972947/173196389-ebe32e4b-5124-458d-bbe5-25c950f8a3ab.png)

 To add a new motorcycle to list, please click on New Motorcycle button.
 This will open a new form.
-There are validations in both edit or new motorcycle creating forms.
+There are validations in both edit and new motorcycle forms.
 All fields are required.
 Form can not be submitted unless the whole form is valid.
 ![image](https://user-images.githubusercontent.com/71972947/173196442-6fbdf7b4-08f0-4419-98c6-ae10359008b4.png)

 Once created a new motorcycle, you can add its price to Price List by clicking To Price List under Manage Motorcycle button in detail page.